 Glossary of Terms

-CIT Self Service gives you easy, direct access to your personal information and records in the CIT Student Information Management System over the internet.
-The terminology used on CIT Self Service is unique to CIT and CIT's Student Information Management System.
+CIT Self Service gives you easy, direct access to your personal information and records.
+The terminology used on CIT Self Service is unique to CIT and our Student Information Management System.
 This page provides a definition of the terminology for your assistance.

 CIT Self Service Terminology

-You will see the CRN(s) listed on documents such as your Unofficial Transcript, your Timetable or Schedule and your Statement of Account (but not on your Invoice).
+You will see the CRN/s listed on documents such as your Unofficial Transcript, your Timetable or Schedule and your Student Statement.

 On your Unofficial Transcript you will see a column headed RSTS which stands for Registration Status.
 This indicates your status in a course.